-- When it’s time to pump, put your nursing cover on and then, if you have one, your hands-free pumping bra and hook yourself up to pump.
+- When it’s time to pump on the airplane, put your nursing cover on and then, if you have one, your hands-free pumping bra and hook yourself up to pump.
 Then just go about your business and “fake it until you make it” – act like you know what you’re doing, even if you feel weird.

 - You probably won’t be allowed to pump during take-off and landing, as your pump will need to be stowed at that time.

-- If you have an electric breast pump, make sure that it’s fully charged before you get on the plane.
+- If you have a rechargeable breast pump, make sure that it’s fully charged before you get on the airplane.

-- The other option is to pump in the restroom.
+- If you prefer, the other option to pump on the airplane is to use the restroom.
 If you’d rather do this, I would wait until the seat belt sign has been off for a bit (so people have time to use it after takeoff).

 - You may want to let the flight attendant know what you’re doing so in case they need to know why one of the restrooms is occupied for awhile, or in case the seat belt sign suddenly comes on again and you need a few minutes to get unhooked before returning to your seat.

-What Breastfeeding Stuff Should You Carry on and What Should You Check?
+What Breastfeeding Gear Should You Carry on and What Should You Check?

-Even if you’re not planning to use it on the plane, you should always carry on your breast pump – it’s a medical device, it’s expensive, and for many women it’s not something that you can go days with if it gets lost.
+Even if you’re not planning to use it on the plane, you should always carry on your breast pump.
+It’s a medical device, it’s expensive, and for many women it’s not something that you can go days without if it gets lost.
 Additionally, you never know if your flight will be delayed and you’ll be on the plane longer than you planned.

 Since it’s a medical device, most airlines will not count a breast pump as a carry-on, but again, make sure to check the policy.